OldManUmby/DND.SRD.Wiki/pages/01.home/default.md

 [center]Site Updated: [March 31st 2019](https://ogl-srd5.com/changelog#march-31st-2019)[/center]

-!! [center]Currently, there are issues displaying very long pages such as Classes, Spellcasting, Magic Items and Mosters.
+!! [center]Currently, there are issues displaying very long pages such as Classes, Spellcasting, Magic Items and Monsters.
 These pages may show a "blank" page or "Error 500", we are working to resolve the issue.
-Thanks for your patients![/center]
+Thanks for your patience![/center]

 ![D&D Logo](DnD_Logo.png)